albirrkarim/mozilla-hubs-installation-detailed/README.md

 ### 1.3.2 Change the routes

-I hope you know the basic `react-router-dom` with the defaut url in slash `/` on `localhost:9090` but in the end we will access the spoke on `localhost:4000/spoke` so in the react code we must change base `/` with `/spoke` for the entire url in spoke direcktory.
+I hope you know the basic `react-router-dom` with the defaut url in slash `/` on `localhost:9090` but in the end we will access the spoke on `localhost:4000/spoke` so in the react code we must change base `/` with `/spoke` for the entire url in spoke directory.

 ![Mozilla Spoke](/docs_img/spoke_change.png)